-Note: This can be adjusted based on the amount of “noise” in your sales system.
+Note: This can be adjusted based on the amount of “noise” in your online sales funnel.
 If you’re swamped with low-quality leads and don’t have the ability to automate that selection process with software like HubSpot, it may be smart to increase the barrier of entry by including more form fields.

 Tip #2: Offer a lead magnet after someone signs up for your blog